openshift/openshift-ansible/playbooks/byo/openshift-checks/README.md

 1. Pre-install playbook ([pre-install.yml](pre-install.yml)) - verifies system
    requirements and look for common problems that can prevent a successful installation of a production cluster.
+Includes simple hosts level checks for DNS resolve and ICMP ping.

 2. Diagnostic playbook ([health.yml](health.yml)) - check an existing cluster
    for known signs of problems.